-One of the things I was looking forward to when moving to Eastern Tennessee was having a big garden.
-My husband built me 4 large garden boxes last March and we got very busy planting all the vegetables we could think of.
 The most bountiful crop came from the cucumbers we planted.
 They went nuts!
-By June I had so many cucumbers I was picking 9 or 10 a day!
-I knew I had to do something with them besides putting them in salad, so I delved into the world of canning.
-How did I not know that making dill pickles was so easy?!
+By June, I had so many cucumbers I was picking 9 or 10 a day!
+I knew I had to do something with them besides putting them in a salad, so I dove into the world of canning.

 Step 1: Prepare Spices and Vinegar

-4 teaspoons dill seed
+- 4 teaspoons dill seed

-2 teaspoons dill weed
+- 2 teaspoons dill weed

-4 teaspoons minced garlic
+- 4 teaspoons minced garlic

-4 Tablespoons Kosher salt
+- 4 Tablespoons Kosher salt

-Then you’ll need to fill a large pot with 4.5 cups of water and 4.5 cups of white vinegar.
+Then, you’ll need to fill a large pot with 4.5 cups of water and 4.5 cups of white vinegar.
 You can also use apple cider vinegar.
-I tried both and can’t decide which I prefer so either is fine!
+I tried both and can’t decide which I prefer, so either is fine!
 Pour all your spices into the pot and begin to heat it over medium-high heat until it boils.
 I kept the lid on my pot to speed up the process and to downplay the vinegar smell that seems to permeate the house when canning.

 Step 2: Prepare Cucumbers

 First, wash the cucumbers and cut the ends off.
-Then cut them in half lengthwise and turn them upside down so that the skin is facing you and the seeds are against the cutting board.
+Then, cut them in half lengthwise and turn them upside down so that the skin is facing you and the seeds are against the cutting board.

-Cut each half into spears, probably 4-5 strips per half depending on how thick you like your dill pickles.
-Keep in mind that these spears need to fit into pint or quart sized jars with atleast a 1/4 inch of space from the lid.
+Cut each half into spears, probably 4-5 strips per half, depending on how thick you like your dill pickles.
+Keep in mind that these spears need to fit into pint or quart-sized jars with at least a 1/4 inch of space from the lid.

 I pulled out my pint jars to make sure they all fit.
-If you have extra large cucumbers, use 4 quart sized jars.
+If you have extra large cucumbers, use 4 quart-sized jars.

-Once you have measured the cucumbers, return them all to an extra large bowl.
+Once you have measured the cucumbers, return them all to an extra-large bowl.
 When the vinegar mixture comes to a boil, reduce the heat and let it simmer for five minutes.
 Use a spatula to scrape the sides of any spices.
 Pour all that liquid over the cucumbers you have sitting in the large bowl.
 Let them marinate with the spices until they cool to room temperature.

 Once that is done, you can begin packing the jars with the dill pickles.
 (Make sure they are cooled so you don’t burn yourself!)
 At the end, ladle the liquid and spices into the jars.
 Use a funnel over the jars so you can keep all that precious liquid.